emilydolson/CSE-431-FS-22/syllabus.md

 **Late Policy:** These assignments may not be turned in late, but your lowest 2 scores will be dropped.

-**Extensions:** There are no extnesions on the lecture review assignments.
+**Extensions:** There are no extensions on the lecture review assignments.

 ## Grading